open/close all folders

 - Heathcliff from Wuthering Heights has very dark physical features and he's capable to charm ladies easily.
 He counts as a Deconstruction since he lacks the heart of gold and "redemption by the love of a good woman" typically associated with the character.

-- Angel.
+- Angel: Angel.
 He's overall moody and brooding but has frequently shown a dark sarcasm and taunting, snarky behavior to those he disliked.

 - Blake's 7: Kerr Avon.
 Not so big on the tall part, especially when compared with the likes of Blake or Gan, but he makes up for it with a triple helping of snark.